jeremjlr/MulDisplay/README.md

   <li>Irrlicht under the Zlib/libpng License, see https://sourceforge.net/projects/irrlicht/ or https://irrlicht.sourceforge.io/.</li>
 </ul>

-## Hire Me
-If you have any offer that is beyond the scope of simple licensing or if you simply like one of my products, feel free to reach out to me.

 ## Contact
-If you have any question or suggestion feel free to reach out to us at contact@mulmul-technologies.com or jerem.jlr@gmail.com.
+If you have any question or suggestion feel about anything, free to reach out to me at contact@mulmul-technologies.com or jerem.jlr@gmail.com.